axoibc/RGS/README.md

 I may add a few more endpoints should I add a game which requires some specific functionality.

 Step 2: Server - expose a series of APIs which allow interaction with the various game stages.
 For my purposes this includes the following endpoints:
-1. player - verify player session information with the backend and update their wallet informaiton.
+1. init - verify player session information with the backend and update their wallet informaiton.
 2. escrow - wage funds (place them in escrow) pending the outcome of the game.
 On failure these funds are returned to the player.
 3. result - report the games result to the backend.
 On success the escrowed amount is deducted from the player's balance.
 4. cancel - cancel an escrow amount which returns the funds to the player's wallet.